campg2j003/JAWS-Script-for-Audacity/readme.md

 # Issues:

 1. This version of the script adds the ability to silence previewing in effects like Amplify.
 Sometimes this doesn't get turned off.
-If this happens, switching focus away from Audacity and back will turn it off.  this feature currently does not work in Audacity 2.2.0.
+If this happens, switching focus away from Audacity and back will turn it off.

 2. The position fields sometimes are not shortened.
 This happens because the JAWS `GetWindowText` function returns just the numbers with no h, m, :, etc.  We do not know what causes this.
 I have been able to correct this by shutting down and restarting Audacity.
 This was observed with JAWS 10, 15, 16, 17, and 18.
 I have observed that this problem sometimes goes away on its own.